 Trade Uncertainty and U.S. Bank Lending

-Keywords: Bank loans, trade finance, global value chains, trade uncertainty
+Keywords: Trade uncertainty, bank loans, trade finance, global value chains, trade war

 JEL Classification: G21, F34, F42

 Suggested Citation: Suggested Citation